 - Related Children's Literature

 Learning Through Art at the MFAH (LTA/MFAH) connects the Museum's collections of world art into the classroom curriculum for art, language arts, math, science, and social studies.
 Through discussions in the Museum's galleries and hands-on art projects using everyday materials, LTA/MFAH elementary-level teacher training introduces TEKS and STAAR-aligned lessons that use the visual arts to teach students how to think critically and creatively as well as encourage self-confident, self-motivated and self-disciplined learners.
 LTA/MFAH bridges disciplines and curriculums to enable students to explore key concepts in the real world context of the art museum while teaching literacy and writing skills, math, science, and social studies.
 Use the Museum’s elementary curriculum to integrate higher level cognitive skills, such as observing and organizing information, making predictions and communicating ideas and thoughts with art inquiry methods to ultimately promote the students’ development of 21st-century skills that are needed to succeed in the world.

-A certificate of participation for 3 hours of SBEC and G/T approved professional development is provided at all “Learning Through Art at the Museum of Fine Arts, Houston” teacher workshops.
+A certificate of participation for 3 hours (half-day) or 6 hours (full-day) of SBEC and G/T approved professional development is provided at all “Learning Through Art at the Museum of Fine Arts, Houston” teacher workshops.

-Registration is $15 for MFAH Members and $20 for nonmembers, unless otherwise noted.
+Half-day workshop registration is $15 for MFAH members and $20 for nonmembers.
+Full-day workshop registration is $35 for MFAH members and $40 for nonmembers.
 Please reserve your seat ahead of time.

 Workshops for Schools and Districts